Matt Barnes Defends LeBron James, Rips 'Dumbass President' Donald Trump

 This wasn’t the first time Barnes was critical of Trump regarding the president’s decision to attack James.

-The former Los Angeles Clippers, Sacramento Kings, New York Knicks, Philadelphia 76ers, Golden State Warriors, Phoenix Suns, Orlando Magic, Los Angeles Lakers and Memphis Grizzlies player took to Instagram to express his views, saying "Trump is the perfect example of how a man shouldn’t act!"
+The former Los Angeles Clippers, Sacramento Kings, New York Knicks, Philadelphia 76ers, Golden State Warriors, Phoenix Suns, Orlando Magic, Los Angeles Lakers and Memphis Grizzlies player took to Instagram to express his views, saying, "Trump is the perfect example of how a man shouldn’t act!"

 Barnes also called for Michael Jordan—who Trump praised in the tweet—to stand against the president.
-He did that through a released statement, saying "I support LJ.
+Jordan did so in a released statement, saying, "I support LJ.
 He's doing an amazing job for his community," per Geoff Bennett of NBC News.

 He was one of a number of athletes who were critical of Trump and supportive of James after the tweet, including plenty of NBA players such as Stephen Curry, Karl-Anthony Towns, Donovan Mitchell and Nick Young: